rudderlabs/rudder-sdk-js/README.md

 ## Security

-***IMPORTANT***: We have a bunch of safeguards around collecting sensitive information (documented below).
-Inspite of all the checks, it is possible that sensitive data (particularly passwords) may still be captured for certain react apps or number of password manager browser extensions which store passwords in the attributes in the dom.
+**IMPORTANT**: We have a bunch of safeguards around collecting sensitive information (as documented below).
+Despite all the checks, it is possible that some sensitive data (particularly passwords) can still be captured for certain React apps, or a number of password manager browser extensions which store passwords in the attributes in the DOM.

 This issue was first reported for [MixPanel](https://techcrunch.com/2018/02/05/mixpanel-passwords/) and also documented [here](https://freedom-to-tinker.com/2018/02/26/no-boundaries-for-credentials-password-leaks-to-mixpanel-and-session-replay-companies/).

-So, please use auto-track after thoroughly testing on your application.
-RudderStack doesn't store any data but this data may end up in your downstream destinations including your warehouse.
+**So, please use the autotrack feature after thoroughly testing it on your application.
+RudderStack doesn't store any data but this data may end up in your downstream destinations, including your warehouse.**

-By default, SDK does not track hidden, password elements, and element of type input, select, text-areas, i.e, events like `click | change | submit` on these elements won’t get tracked.
+By default, the SDK does not track hidden, password elements, and element of type input, select, text-areas, i.e, events like `click | change | submit` on these elements won’t get tracked.

-If an element with class `rudder-include` is present, that element becomes eligible for tracking.
+**Note**: If an element with class `rudder-include` is present, that element becomes eligible for tracking.

 By default, the SDK doesn't capture any DOM element **values**.
 To start capturing values, like form field values when submitting the form, other input element values etc, whitelist them using any attribute of the element for which you want to send values, For ex, tracking element values for all elements whose any one attribute is "CLASS_ATTR_NAME":

 ```
-rudderanalytics.load("YOUR_WRITE_KEY", "DATA_PLANE_URI", {useAutoTracking:  true, valTrackingList: ["CLASS_ATTR_NAME"]});
+rudderanalytics.load(YOUR_WRITE_KEY, DATA_PLANE_URL, {useAutoTracking:  true, valTrackingList: ["CLASS_ATTR_NAME"]});

 ```

 The SDK tracks the element attributes and text elements as properties of the DOM event.
-It removes the attributes that have information which can be **sensitive** like Credit card no, SSN, PAN, ADHAR.
+It removes the attributes that have information which can be **sensitive** like credit card number, SSN, PAN, Aadhar number, etc.

 If an element with class `rudder-no-track` is present in the DOM, SDK will not track on that node along with any child nodes in the DOM tree.